Join Us For A Life Changing Journey

 Training & Certification Overview

 The HERD Institute® offers Equine-Facilitated Psychotherapy & Learning Certifications for mental health practitioners, coaches, educators, and training professionals.
 Each training workshop will focus on the philosophical, theoretical, and experiential process of incorporating equines into working with their specific target audiences.
 Through the help of our herd of horses, students will gain a deeper understanding of how to fully engage their participants.
 Workshops will include case study discussions and experiential exercises to demonstrate the theory.
-Equine-Facilitated Learning Trainings are offered in the USA, Canada, and the UK.
+Equine-Facilitated Learning Trainings are offered in the USA and Canada.

 Our Training In Action